Signposts

 RecordsSome case records and admission registers for Djooraminda and possibly its earlier agencies exist.

-Departmental case records for young people placed by the Child Welfare Department or its successor agencies may reside with the Department for Child Protection
+Departmental case records for young people placed by the Child Welfare Department or its successor agencies may reside with the Department of Communities.

 AccessWhile access to records is restricted to protect the privacy of individuals, people are encouraged to enquire.